Artaccann/OSOL/Chapters/chapter1.md

 Advisor [neutral]: What unnecessary comment.

-Advisor [neutral]: I can see what was all the noise about now.
+Advisor [neutral]: I can see what was all that noise about now.

 Advisor [angry]: Miriam.